 The TGA is not someone you want to have on your case and there are penalties for non-compliance.
 In fact, the TGA has recently made it even easier to report illegal advertising about therapeutic goods (e.g. where therapeutic claims are made about a product that isn’t on the ARTG) by adding an online complaint form to their website.
 The TGA will start publishing details of complaint investigations which wouldn’t be good for any business involved.

 Not only that, we always want to do the right thing by our customers and our competitors.
 You might think therapeutic goods regulations are unfair or over-the-top, but they are there to protect consumers.
 It’s not fair to your customers to make therapeutic claims when you haven’t gone through the right process (these claims aren’t to be made lightly as we are talking about medical conditions, and we aren’t health professionals ourselves).
 It’s also not fair to your competitors who have therapeutics goods and have followed the right process by getting listed on the ARTG.

 I hope this has made things a bit clearer for you, and not the other way round.
 Essentially you can’t do or say anything to give the customer the impression your product is a therapeutic good unless it’s on the ARTG.

-To learn more about how to make compliant cosmetic claims, I’ve created an easy-to-read guide to cosmetic vs therapeutic claims for only $29.
+To learn more about how to make compliant cosmetic claims, I’ve created an affordable and easy-to-read guide to cosmetic vs therapeutic claims.